Synonym(s)

 Clinical featuresThis section has been translated automatically.

-Rarely, vesicular forms are observed.
+Vesicular forms are rarely observed.

-Erythema chronicum migrans may be associated with lymphadenosis cutis benigna (lymphocytoma), especially if the earlobes, nipples, and scrotal region are involved.
+Erythema chronicum migrans may be associated with lymphadenosis cutis benigna (lymphocytoma), especially if the earlobes, nipples and scrotal region are involved.

 Typical erythema migrans:

-- Stitch site visible in the center
+- Bite site visible in the center

-- Findings bordered, not raised
+- Findings accentuated at the edges, not raised

 - Diameter of the erythema >5 cm